balanced/balanced.github.com/_posts/suspending_traffic_for_zero-downtime_migrations.md

 - First engineer quickly resumes traffic to the app instance with new code.

     ![New code active](http://i.imgur.com/dk8IfsQ.png)
-- Deploy updated code to all instances and resume at leisure
+- Deploy updated code to all instances and resume at leisure.

     ![New code everywhere](http://i.imgur.com/kqn3xXJ.png)